top of page

 Sarah Zapetis, BS - PhD student in Clinical Psychology, University of Southern California

-Yolanda I. Whitaker, BS - Research Cooridnator at Mount Sinai Hospital
+Yolanda I. Whitaker, BS - Research Coordinator at Mount Sinai Hospital

 Jordan Zimmerman, BS - PhD student in Clinical Psychology, Harvard University